Ribblehead Quarry: History

-The quarry was in existence by the end of the 19th century, but the Craven Lime Company who owned it, allowed quarrying operations to lapse around 1907.
+The quarry was in existence by the end of the 19th century, largely as a stone resource for the building of the Settle to Carlisle railway.
+Later, the Craven Lime Company who owned it, allowed quarrying operations to lapse around 1907.
 Despite being located near to railway station, the quarry was not located near to a population centre, and getting workers to travel to the quarry was difficult.
 Originally, the stone won from the quarry was used in building the adjacent railway line, but in the early twentieth century, the stone was used in North East England for iron and steel production, along with being an additive in toothpaste and household cleaners.
 In 1943, the quarry was reopened to operations, producing agricultural limestone.
 A north connected siding was provided for the quarrying operations run by H. Austin in 1945, which later (in 1974) involved the removal of the down platform on the railway line (for trains northwards serving Carlisle).
 In 1973, Amey Roadstone Company (ARC) bought the quarry to replace quarrying operations at its Middlebarrow Quarry near to Silverdale (now Cumbria) which was nearing the end of its quarrying licence.

 Between 1976 and 1986, the quarry produced 210,000 tonne of railway ballast every year.
 This was sent out via rail over the Settle & Carlisle Line.
 In an effort to combat the effects of acid rain caused by pollution, limestone would have been added to power station gas-flues, absorbing the sulphur.
 This early initiative in the 1980s would have seen the quarry producing up to 1,200,000 tonne of limestone per year.